alexo-bunnyshell/laravel-kubernetes-dockerfiles/README.md

-# laravel-kubernetes-dockerfiles
-Docker files to define Kubernetes ready container images of your Laravel application
+# Docker files to define Kubernetes ready container images of your Laravel application with Bunnyshell

-# So, you want to deploy your Laravel application in a Cloud Native way?
+### So, you want to deploy your Laravel application in a Cloud Native way?
 Bunnyshell can do that for you!

 <br><br>